Director: Nick James

 Download Solex, N-body solar system dynamics software.

 Visual and visual equivalent magnitude observations should be sent to me at <jds [at] ast.cam.ac.uk> in simple text format.
 Visual observers can use the BAA visual report form to log observations.
 To avoid the use of multiple formats the ICQ format , which uses special keys to code observation particulars, is now standardised as the one to use for submission and archiving of observations.
 The ICQ have not updated their observation keys since 2010, so these additional keys are suggested for use when submitting observations to the BAA (updated 2020 October 3).
-Crni Vhr Observatory has launched the Comet Observation Database which allows entry of observations in ICQ format, and plots of light curves.
-Visual observations entered using this system should be emailed to me at the end of the month.
-Observations are usually analysed and sent to TA as soon as possible after the end of the month with a TA deadline of the 2nd; any late observations will be used in subsequent analyses.
-Observations will continue to be published by Guy Hurst in The Astronomer magazine in TA format.
+Crni Vhr Observatory maintains the Comet Observation Database which allows entry of observations in ICQ format, and plots of light curves.
+Visual observations entered using this system are extracted for observers affiliated to the BAA.
+Observations are usually analysed and comet notes sent to TA as soon as possible after the end of the month with a TA deadline of the 6th; any late observations will be used in subsequent analyses.
+Raw observations are no longer published in The Astronomer magazine as they are available in the Comet Observation Database.
+Subjective data will continue to be published in TA.
 There is also a visual drawing form.
 The German comet group also has a computer program that will correctly format observations for the ICQ [2009 December].

 Images should be sent to Denis Buczynski.